Occupational Therapy (Doctor of Occupational Therapy)Offered by: Biology

 Additional Admissions Requirements:

-- Professional/ Autobiographical aspirations statement- Please address Why OT?
+- Professional Aspirations Statement- Please address Why OT?
 Why OT at SRU?
 Who has influenced or mentored you to this point?
 See the SRU OT Program web site for additional information regarding this requirement.

 - Criminal background check, child abuse clearance and drug screening (10 panel) prior to full acceptance with documentation provided to program